(CNN)Here's a look at the life of Barack Obama, the 44th president of the United States.

 January 3, 2008 - Wins the Iowa Democratic Caucuses with 38% of the vote.

 February 10, 2008 - Wins his second Grammy Award for Best Spoken Word Album for the audio version of his book, "The Audacity of Hope: Thoughts on Reclaiming the American Dream."
-His competition is former Presidents Bill Clinton and Jimmy Carter.
+Former President Bill Clinton and former President Jimmy Carter were also nominated.

 March 18, 2008 - Makes a speech in Philadelphia defending his former pastor, Rev. Jeremiah Wright, who made racially-charged and anti-government comments during sermons.